nmoschkin/KuCoin.NET/README.md

 ## Installation

 The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET Standard 2.0.
-It will compile anywhere.
+It will compile anywhere the .NET Standard library is supported (Windows/Linux/Android/MacOS/iOS/etc.)

 The example project is built in .NET 5 using WPF for Windows Desktop, and uses my fork of the __FancyCandles__ chart library.
 It is included via a git submodule.